taxprofiler/taxpasta/docs/how-tos/how-to-merge-across-classifiers.md

 # How-to merge across classifiers

-As stated in the the main description of the tools and the tutorials `taxpasta` does not (directly) support merging _across_ different classifiers/profilers, as each tool may have it's own database and metric.
+As stated in the the main description of the tools and the tutorials `taxpasta` does not (directly) support merging _across_ different classifiers/profilers, as each tool may have its own database and metric.
 This can risk making naïve assumptions and false-positive interpretations, thus `taxpasta` is designed to help _prepare_ data for cross-classifier without doing it itself.
 We rather highly recommend doing this mindfully in an exploratory fashion.